 Geryi’s violet line piranhas are native to rivers in northeastern Brazil and get their name from the prominent purple stripe running from their lower jaw along the top of their body to the dorsal fin.
 They often live in groups near the river bottom and will prey on smaller fish and insects.
 Unlike how piranhas are often portrayed in media, these fish are fairly peaceful.

-The shiny violet line piranhas can be seen dazzling guests in the Rivers Gallery.
+The shiny violet line piranhas can be seen dazzling guests in Amazon Rising.

 White: Pacific White-Sided Dolphin (Lagenorhynchus obliquidens)